At Sherwood we have different ministries to help one another grow in Christ.

-Our Youth Fellowship, consisting of high schoolers to university students, meets 7PM on Saturdays during school terms at the English Worship Hall.
+Our Youth Fellowship, consisting of high schoolers to uni students, meets 7PM on Saturdays during school terms at the English Worship Hall.

-Our fellowship group for workers meets 7PM on Wednesdays.
-We share a meal together, sing praises, study God's Word – and through it all we carry one another's burdens.
+Wednesday Discipleship group meets 7PM on Wednesdays.
+We share a meal, study God's Word, we carry one another's burdens.

 We believe that prayer is vital to the life of the church.
-Our intercessory Prayer Group meets fortnightly, 10AM on Tuesdays, to seek God's face together in praying for the needs of the church, our nation, and the world
+Our intercessory Prayer Group meets weekly to seek God's face together in praying for the needs of the church, our nation, and the world

 Our mission as a congregation is one set for us in Ephesians 4:15-16 (ESV):